njam/cargomedia-website/_posts/2015-06-26-video-benchmark-wowza-aws.markdown

 This is why I did the next test using GPU, powered by AWS G2 instance. <span style="font-size: 18px;">Please check for the next blogpost where
 I will share some G2 data and steps you could run your own instances...</span>

-<a href="http://blog.kris-lab.com/video-streaming-benchmark-with-ffmpeg-ffserver-wowza/" target="_blank">You can find some useful publisher and subscriber ffmpeg CLI tips here</a>.
+You can find some useful publisher and subscriber ffmpeg CLI tips [here](http://www.cargomedia.ch/2015/06/25/benchmark-ffmpeg-ffserver-wowza.html)

+##### (this blogpost is crossposting of [kris-lab blog](http://blog.kris-lab.com/wowza-powered-by-m3-and-g2-instances-on-aws/))